felipedelosh/PruebaTecnicaSIER/README.md

 and return a Json file

 {
- data: vector with rich information
+ data: vector with rich information,
- status: code of return
+ status: code of return,
- message: string with
+ message: string with,
 }